MinBZK/ai-validation/docs/projects/amt/adrs/0008-systemcard-storage.md

 ### Positive

 * **Fast implementation**: The solution is easy to set up, reducing the time to get the project operational.
-* **Future proof**: This approach is chosen with future scalability in mind.
-While system cards are initially stored in Postgres as JSONB blobs, the plan to transition to a persistent volume with versioned YAML files managed through Git ensures easy adaptation.
-The future migration to a remote Git-based storage system offers enhanced version control, collaboration, and auditing, with minimal disruption to existing workflows.
+* **Future proof**: This approach is designed with future scalability in mind.
+While system cards will initially be stored in Postgres as JSONB blobs, we anticipate migrating to a Git-based remote storage solution as the system evolves, where cards will be managed as versioned YAML files on a persistent volume.
+Importantly, this initial decision allows for a seamless transition in the future, ensuring no obstacles to migration.
 * **Fast access**: Storing the data in Postgres ensures fast access, as everything is contained within a single source.
 * **Single source**: Keeping everything in one database simplifies backups and maintenance.
 * **Built-in permissions**: Postgres provides built-in access control and security through its permission system.